svastiks/auction-ecom-system-eecs-4413/README.md

 ## API Endpoints

-Once the application is up and running this url for our API documentation: http://localhost:8000/docs#
+Once the application is up and running, this URL for our API documentation: http://localhost:8000/docs#

 Screenshot below for reference:
 <img width="2161" height="5140" alt="latest_endpoints" src="https://github.com/user-attachments/assets/786507a0-4a6c-4b69-99b5-ba841ddd4952" />